sogaiu/ts-clojure/README.md

 (and my not understanding how it works in detail).
-If you want to avoid some of that kind of thing, you might want to consider some kind of isolation / simplification mechanism such as using a fresh user account to perform the following steps.
+If you want to avoid some of that kind of thing, you might want to consider some kind of isolation / simplification mechanism such as using a fresh user account when working with this repository.